INSPIRATION:

 Tip 2: Stay active

-Woman on couch
+woman on the couch

-Tip 3: Keep bedtimes
+Tip 3: Stick to bedtimes

-Tip 4: Keep in touch
+Tip 4: Keep contacts

 Tip 5: Take care of yourself

-You give your job or even your worries the attention they demand - why not your body?
-Even small wellness time-outs can work great wonders when it comes to calming down and relieving stress.
-A trip to a spa is not possible at the moment, but it is also not absolutely necessary.
-Just like the motto "feel-good time within your own four walls": Conscious nursing routines in the morning and evening give you time to plan and review the day or perform small mindfulness exercises and short meditation sessions.
-For example, working your skincare into your skin after a busy day can help clear your head and prepare your body for a restful night's sleep
+You give your profession or your worries the required attention – so why not also your body?
+Even small wellness breaks can work wonders when it comes to relaxing and reducing stress.
+A trip to a spa is currently not possible, but also not necessarily needed.
+Following the motto "feel-good time in your own four walls": Conscious care routines in the morning and evening give you time to plan the day and reflect on it or to perform small mindfulness exercises and short meditation sessions.
+For example, when you work your skincare into your skin after a stressful day, you can clear your mind and prepare your body for a restful sleep.

-Woman at window
+Woman at the window

 Tip 6: Keep a diary